evkx/evkx.github.io/content/models/xpeng/g6/G6_AWD_Performance/_index.md

 ## Performance

-The XPENG G6 AWD Performance has a maximum power of 358 KW (487 hp/480 bhp) and a total torque of 660 nm (487 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 3.9 seconds and has a top speed of 202 km/h (126 mph).
+The XPENG G6 AWD Performance delivers a solid performance with a maximum power of 358 kW (487 hp / 480 bhp) and a total torque of 660 Nm (487 ft-lb).
+It can accelerate from 0 to 100 km/h (0 to 62 mph) in 3.9 seconds and reaches a top speed of 202 km/h (126 mph), making it competitive within its class.

 ## Battery, range, and charging